The Invention of Hugo

 In this wordless picture book, a wave

-brings an underwater camera to shore and a boy develops the film.
+brings an underwater camera to shore and a boy develops the

-Amazing photographs emerge: a windup fish,
+film.
+Amazing photographs emerge: a windup fish, aliens among

-of a child… inviting the reader to discover the narrative
+child… inviting the reader to discover the narrative

 on each page. |